-He attended antiquarian and secondhand book sales where he purchased valuable books and maps that can now be seen, studied, and, above all, appreciated in interactive touch screen displays in the Ballina exhibition.
+He attended antiquarian and secondhand book sales where he purchased valuable books and maps that can now be seen, studied, and, above all, appreciated in interactive touchscreen displays in the Ballina exhibition.

-Even those with only a casual interest in history will be fascinated to see the Collection’s earliest book, dating from 1642, and an edition of Oxford Gazette newspaper from 1665 recording how the King of England fled London to escape plague.
+Even those with only a casual interest in history will be fascinated to see the Collection’s earliest book, dating from 1642, and an edition of Oxford Gazette newspaper from 1665 recording how the King of England fled London to escape the plague.

 The Collection can be viewed over three floors in the impressive, red-bricked former Provincial Bank building on Pearse Street, Ballina, that was designed by the Victorian architect, Thomas Manly Deane, and restored by Mayo County Council who purchased it in 2008.

-The The Jackie Clarke Collection tour opens with short video about Jackie Clarke’s life and his exceptional skill for finding rare and unique material such as a letter from Wolfe Tone to the French Minister of War.
+The Jackie Clarke Collection tour opens with a short video about Jackie Clarke’s life and his exceptional skill for finding rare and unique material such as a letter from Wolfe Tone to the French Minister of War.